 Children ages 4 - 13 are eligible to play in the PHSA In-House League.
-The In-House League is divided into age groups Under 6, Under 8, Under 10, Under 12 and Under 13.
+The In-House League is divided into age groups Under 6, Under 8, Under 10, and Under 13.

-There are All-Star teams associated with the PHSA that are U10 through U19 Leagues.
-If you are interested in playing on a Travel team, please send your contact information our Vice President of Travel (See Board Members tab)
+There are Travel teams associated with the PHSA that are U10 through U19 Leagues.
+If you are interested in playing on a Travel team, please send your contact information to our Vice President of Travel (See Board Members tab)

 When and where does the club play?

-A full season for In-House and All-Star teams includes two - eight week sessions.
-A Fall session which begins near the first week of September and ends around the first week of November, and a Spring session which begins near the first week of April and ends around the first week of June.
+A full season for In-House and All-Star teams includes two - eight-week sessions.
+A Fall session which begins near the second week of September and ends around the first week of November, and a Spring session which begins near the second week of April and ends around the first week of June.

 In-House teams play all of their games on Saturdays at the fields located on the grounds of Universal Memorial Park, 1 Memorial Lane, Penn Hills, PA 15235.

-All-Star teams typically play on Sunday afternoon.
-Half of their games are played at home on the Universal Park Fields or at Friendship Park on Hunter Road.
+Travel teams typically play on Sunday afternoon.
+Half of their games are played at home on the Universal Park Fields or Friendship Park on Hunter Road.
 Half of their games are played on the road in surrounding communities.
-The level of play of an All-Star team determines the area covered by their league.
+The level of play of a Travel team determines the area covered by their league.

-Reduced fees for families suffering financial hardship can be applied for by submitting a letter to the Board of Directors with an explanation of the situation.
+Reduced fees for families suffering financial hardship can be applied for by submitting a letter to the Board of Directors explaining the situation.
 The decision of the Board of directors is final.

 What do we receive for our registration fee?

-Each player receives a soccer uniform (shirt, shorts and socks) to be worn on game days.
-The players play in two sessions (eight weeks in the fall and 7 weeks in the spring) and our annual soccer festival which is the week after the spring session ends.
-Participation awards are passed out to each player during the festival.
+Each player receives a soccer uniform (shirt, shorts, and socks) to be worn on game days.
+The players play in two sessions (eight weeks in the fall and 7 weeks in the spring).
+Participation awards are distributed in the Spring.
 All referee fees and field maintenance are covered by the PHSA.